-Good Writing Prompts for Highschoolers— It’s common for high school students to get irritated, confused, and exasperated when trying to put their thoughts on paper, especially if they’re bored with writing the same old essays, summaries, and book reports.
-Good writing is an important skill that high school students will need in college and in the work world, and the only way for them to improve is to keep writing.
+Good Writing Prompts for Highschoolers— Good writing is an important skill that high school students will need in college and in the work world, and the only way for them to improve is to keep writing.
+It’s not uncommon for high school students to get irritated, confused, and exasperated when trying to put their thoughts on paper, especially if they’re bored with writing the same old essays, summaries, and book reports.

 41 Good Writing Prompts for High School Students